remi/plug_canonical_host/README.md

 -------

 `PlugCanonicalHost` is © 2016-2019 [Rémi Prévost](http://exomel.com) and may be freely distributed under the [MIT license](https://github.com/remiprev/plug_canonical_host/blob/master/LICENSE.md).
 See the `LICENSE.md` file for more information.

+The plug logo is based on [this lovely icon by Vectors Market](https://thenounproject.com/term/usb-plug/298582), from The Noun Project.
+Used under a [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.